apache/incubator-heron/website/content/docs/concepts/topologies.md

 wide variety of sources, such as pub-sub messaging systems like [Apache Kafka](http://kafka.apache.org/) and [Apache Pulsar](https://pulsar.incubator.apache.org) (incubating), random generators, or static files like CVS or Parquet files.

+These **source streamlets** can then be manipulated in a wide variety of ways.
+You can apply map, filter, flatMap, and other operations to them.
+With [key-value streamlets](#key-value-streamlets) you can perform join operations.

 ### Streamlet example